phyletica/ecoevolity/docs/yaml-config.rst

         genotypes_are_diploid: true

 This tells |eco|_ how you have encoded your characters.
-Does each cell of your character matrix represent the state of a diploid individual?
+Does each cell of your character matrix represent the state of both alleles of a diploid individual?
 If so, ``genotypes_are_diploid`` should be ``true``.
-If each cell represents the state of a particular gene copy/genome, then ``genotypes_are_diploid`` should be ``false``.
+If each cell represents the state of a particular gene copy, then ``genotypes_are_diploid`` should be ``false``.
 If you have a code(s) to represent a heterozygote, then ``genotypes_are_diploid`` should definitely be ``true``.